 Laptop Buying Mistakes to Avoid (2026 Guide)

 Buying a laptop should be a smart investment-not a frustrating, expensive mistake.
 Yet many people end up with devices that don’t match their needs, age poorly, or cost far more than necessary.
+In this guide: Laptop Buying Mistakes to Avoid, we will help with your decision.

 1. Buying Based on Price Alone